 Once upon a time… the American dream

-Destiny: the American dream. ✈️
+Destination: the American dream. ✈️

-What is the American dream about?
+What is the American dream all about?

 There was a time when the American dream sounded like a Disney movie with a happy ending…

-“Frozen has screwed us up”, we say in Siwon.
+“The guy from Frozen screwed us over.”, we say in Siwon.

-Maybe the move is not that we have to look outside to fulfill “dreams”, aka the American ones that have slipped us between eyebrows as a canon of “success”:
+Perhaps the point isn't that we have to look abroad to fulfill "dreams," aka the Americanized notions that have been forced upon us as the canon of "success":

 • Work 25 hours a day to earn $100,000 a year or more.